leifsieben/leifsieben.github.io/README.md

 - A numerical model for electron beam neutralization in gyrotrons, Dr. Ioannis Pagonnakis, ETH Zurich.
 - Method Development for in-cell DNP Nuclear Magnetic Resonance.
 Prof. Alexander Barnes, ETH Zurich.

+## Teaching
+Teaching is society's way to let smarty-pants cash in on their precociousness.
+I have amply provided the world with mine both cost-free and for gainly employment approximately since the day I learned how to talk.
+At ETH I have taught the following courses, giving a 45 min recitation each week for 15-25 people.
+If you're a student at ETH yourself and want any of the material feel free to <p><a href="mailto:leif.sieben@outlook.com">shoot me an email.</a></p>

+- Physical Chemistry I - Thermodynamics (2x)
+- Inorganic Chemistry I - Coordination Chemistry
+- Organic Chemistry I - Introduction to Organic Chemistry for Biologists
+- Physical Chemistry III - Quantum Mechanics

 ## Publications
 - A model of electron beam neutralization for gyrotron simulations, *Physics of Plasmas*, 2024.
 - A Dye‐Sensitized Sensor for Oxygen Detection under Visible Light, *Advanced Science*, 2024.